JOIN keyword

 Though it is usually preferable to explicitly specify join conditions, QuestDB will analyze WHERE clauses for implicit join conditions and will derive transient join conditions where necessary.

 Join operations are performed in order of their appearance in a SQL query.
-The following query performs a join on a table with one million rows based on a column from a smaller table with one hundred rows:
+The following query performs a join on a table with a very small table (just one row in this example) and a bigger table with 10 million rows:

 The performance of this query can be improved by rewriting the query as follows: